 |Downtime migration||Erased||The storage volumes on the local disk are erased and the data on it is not retained.|

-If your ECS instance comes with local disks, you must connect to the instance to format the disk.
+If your ECS instance is attached with local disks, you must connect to the instance to format the disk.
 Unlike cloud disks, you cannot perform the following operations on local disks:

-- Independently creating an empty local disk or creating a local disk from a snapshot.
+- Independently create an empty local disk or create a local disk from a snapshot.

-- Attaching a local disk in the ECS console.
+- Attach a local disk in the ECS console.

-- Increasing the size of a local disk.
+- Increase the size of a local disk.

-- Creating a snapshot for a local disk and using the snapshot to roll back the local disk.
+- Create a snapshot for a local disk and use the snapshot to roll back the local disk.